FYI: If you buy something through a link on this site I may earn a commission - at NO extra cost to you.

-This is a compact, sturdy breed who is placid and loving, but still retains a stubborn, tenacious streak and can be a bit bull-headed at times :)
+Placid and loving, but still retaining a stubborn, tenacious streak and the tendency to be a bit bull-headed at times :)

-As an original 'working breed', they should be strong and athletic although due to their heavy bone structure, and shortened muzzles even the fittest dog can't tolerate much in the way of heat or vigorous exercise.
+As an original 'working breed', the English Bulldog should be strong and athletic although due to their heavy bone structure, and shortened muzzles even the fittest dog can't tolerate much in the way of heat or vigorous exercise.

 AKC Group: Non-sporting